Editorial by Greg Sheehan

 7) What is the role of the partnerships in a financing model?

-- Essex Property Trust: Publicly traded REIT (up 12.40% in 2023) with a market cap of 15B.
-They are part of our General Partnership.
-Their completion guarantee and accountability to shareholders help deliver EB-5 investor confidence.
+- Essex Property Trust — Publicly traded REIT (NYSE: ESS), market cap ~$15B.
+Part of our General Partnership.
+Their completion guarantee and accountability to public shareholders adds a layer of investor confidence that a pure intermediary structure cannot replicate.

-- Jones Lang LaSalle: Publicly Traded global real estate services company (up 8.14% in 2023).
-Their property management arm is our leasing administrator.
+- Jones Lang LaSalle (JLL) — Publicly traded global real estate services firm (NYSE: JLL).
+Their property management arm serves as our leasing administrator.

-- Riaz Capital: Multi-generational Real Estate developer focused on Risk Management, Efficient Delivery and State of the Art development in areas of urgent housing needs.
+- Riaz Capital — Multi-generational real estate developer focused on risk management, efficient delivery, and state-of-the-art development in areas of urgent housing need.

 8) Customer service as evidence of trustworthiness.